 Melton Entertainment Park may require regular discussion with the Contractor to ensure that services being undertaken are to the satisfaction of Melton Entertainment Park.

 Melton Entertainment Park will review output against the performance measures and deliverable as outlined in this RFQ.
 Any issues that arise will be discussed with the Contractor.

+The contractor is responsible to allocate a Supervisor or Manager to facilitate the cleaning contract as the central person of contact.

 The contract will be managed in accordance with HRV procurement policies and procedures and any variations to the contract will not be accepted without prior HRV written approval.